VaidyaKshama/uFynd/README.md

 - Provides a seamless integration between Apex and Lightning Web Components using the @wire decorator.
 - Supports pagination with Previous Page and Next Page buttons.
 - Shows total record count, current page number, and total page count.
+- The ContactControllerTest Apex test class is used to test the functionality of the ContactController
+- It ensure that the ContactController class is working as expected.

+## Features

+- Tests the `getContacts()` method of the `ContactController` class.
+- Covers positive scenarios to validate the successful retrieval of contact records.
 ## Installation

 To use the Contact List Lightning Web Component in your Salesforce org, follow these steps: